Sei-Lisa/LSL-PyOptimizer/README.md

 ```
     llOwnerSay(llGetOwner());
 ```
 works perfectly.
-However, one case where that does not happen automatically is in string concatenation.
+However, one prominent case where that does not happen automatically is in string concatenation.
 Confusingly, while the above works, this doesn't:
 ```
     llOwnerSay("Your key is: " + llGetOwner());
 ```